MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/system-security/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 Finally, resources can be protected by denying access to endpoints that are unable to prove they're healthy.
 This feature is much needed for BYOD devices that need to access organizational resources.

-### Built-in support of MDM in Windows 10
+### Built-in support of MDM in Windows

-Windows 10 has an MDM client that ships as part of the operating system.
-This MDM client enables MDM servers to manage Windows 10-based devices without requiring a separate agent.
+Windows has an MDM client that ships as part of the operating system.
+This MDM client enables MDM servers to manage Windows-based devices without requiring a separate agent.

 ### Third-party MDM server support

-Third-party MDM servers can manage Windows 10 by using the MDM protocol.
+Third-party MDM servers can manage Windows by using the MDM protocol.
 The built-in management client is able to communicate with a compatible server that supports the OMA-DM protocol to perform enterprise management tasks.
 For more information, see [Azure Active Directory integration with MDM](/windows/client-management/mdm/azure-active-directory-integration-with-mdm).

 > [!NOTE]
-> MDM servers do not need to create or download a client to manage Windows 10.
+> MDM servers do not need to create or download a client to manage Windows.
 For more information, see [Mobile device management](/windows/client-management/mdm/).

-The third-party MDM server will have the same consistent first-party user experience for enrollment, which also provides simplicity for Windows 10 users.
+The third-party MDM server will have the same consistent first-party user experience for enrollment, which also provides simplicity for Windows users.

 ### Management of Windows Defender by third-party MDM

-This management infrastructure makes it possible for IT pros to use MDM-capable products like Intune, to manage health attestation, Device Guard, or Windows Defender on Windows 10-based devices, including BYODs that aren't domain joined.
+This management infrastructure makes it possible for IT pros to use MDM-capable products like Intune, to manage health attestation, Device Guard, or Windows Defender on Windows-based devices, including BYODs that aren't domain joined.
 IT pros will be able to manage and configure all of the actions and settings they're familiar with customizing by using Intune with Intune Endpoint Protection on down-level operating systems.
-Admins that currently only manage domain joined devices through Group Policy will find it easy to transition to managing Windows 10-based devices by using MDM because many of the settings and actions are shared across both mechanisms.
+Admins that currently only manage domain joined devices through Group Policy will find it easy to transition to managing Windows-based devices by using MDM because many of the settings and actions are shared across both mechanisms.

-For more information on how to manage Windows 10 security and system settings with an MDM solution, see [Custom URI settings for Windows 10 devices](/mem/intune/configuration/custom-settings-windows-10).
+For more information on how to manage Windows security and system settings with an MDM solution, see [Custom URI settings for Windows devices](/mem/intune/configuration/custom-settings-windows-10).

 ### Conditional access control